-Pursuant to the provisions of Section 63 of the Companies Act, 2013 and other applicable provisions, if any, including Rules made thereunder (including any statutory modifications or re-enactment thereof for the time being in force) read with the Articles of Association of the Company and pursuant to the approval of the Members/ Shareholders of the Company and also subject to such consents and approvals as may be required from the appropriate authorities/Government, your Directors proposed to capitalise a sum of ₹ 12,23,63,804 (Indian Rupees Twelve Crores Twenty-Three Lakhs Sixty-Three Thousand Eight Hundred Four only) out of free reserves, securities premium account and/ or capital redemption reserve account (except the reserves created by revaluation of assets), by issue and allotment of 6,11,81,902 (Six Crores Eleven Lakhs Eighty-One Thousand Nine Hundred Two) fully paid-up equity shares having face value of ₹ 2/- each as bonus shares ("Bonus Shares") to the holders of existing fully paid-up equity shares having face value of \gtrless 2/- each of the Company, whose names appeared in the Register of Members / Beneficial Owners' Position of the Company as on the Record date ('October 05, 2022'), as fixed by the Board of Directors for this purpose, in the proportion of 1:1, that is 1 (One) new bonus equity share of ₹ 2/- each for every 1 (One) existing fully paid-up equity share of ₹ 2/- each held by the existing shareholders, and the Bonus Shares so allotted shall be treated as an increase in the paid up equity share capital of the Company held by each such member and not as income in lieu of dividend.
+Pursuant to the provisions of Section 63 of the Companies Act, 2013 and other applicable provisions, if any, including Rules made thereunder (including any statutory modifications or re-enactment thereof for the time being in force) read with the Articles of Association of the Company and pursuant to the approval of theplans, your CMembers/ Shareholders of the Company and also subjectan Initial Pubto such consents and approvals as may be requiredequity sharefrom the appropriate authorities/Government, yourequity shareDirectors proposed to capitalise a sum of ₹ 12,23,63,804Exchanges ir(Indian Rupees Twelve Crores Twenty-Three Lakhs(hereinafter inSixty-Three Thousand Eight Hundred Four only) outThe Board orof free reserves, securities premium account and/ oraccorded thecreated by revaluation of assets), by issue and allotmentPost approval created by revaluation of assets), by issue and allotment of 6,11,81,902 (Six Crores Eleven Lakhs Eighty-One Thousand Nine Hundred Two) fully paid-up equity shares having face value of ₹ 2/- each as bonus shares ("Bonus Shares") to the holders of existing fully paid-up equity shares having face value of ₹ 2/- each of the Company, whose names appeared in the Register of Members / Beneficial Owners' Position of the Company as on the Record date ('October 05, 2022'), as fixed by the Board of Directors for this purpose, in the proportion of 1:1, that is 1 (One) new bonus equity share of ₹ 2/- each for every 1 (One) existing fully paid-up equity share of ₹ 2/- each held by the existing shareholders, and the Bonus Shares so allotted shall be treated as an increase in the paid up equity share capital of the Company held by each such member and not as income in lieu of dividend.
 The Bonus Shares issued and allotted rank pari-passu in all respects with existing equity shares and carry the same rights as the existing fully paid equity shares of the Company.